Primal Knowledge. Just What Are Primal Cuts of Meat?

 The GREAT news here at Cattleman’s, is that if you DO buy the larger Primal or Sub-Primal Cut, we’ll trim, then cut it into the steaks, chops, roasts or whatever suits your needs.

 Want for those 3” thick steaks that you can NEVER find in the supermarket?
+Done.

-Find out more about Primal Cuts and why understanding each one can help you choose just the right meat from your next dinner.
+Find out more about primal cuts and why understanding each one can help you choose just the right meat for your next dinner.
+Stay up to date on this and other great topics by regularly checking our website for blogs, recipes, and cooking videos.